American-Magnetics-Inc/multi-axis-operation/README.md

 * __Deployment and compilation hints__
-	* *For Windows*: The MultiAxis-Setup folder contains a setup project for producing a Windows installer.
-This requires the [Visual Studio Installer](https://marketplace.visualstudio.com/items?itemName=VisualStudioProductTeam.MicrosoftVisualStudio2017InstallerProjects) extension.
-A bin folder is referenced by the installer where you should place the Qt binaries for packaging by the installer.
+	* *For Windows*: The MagnetDAQ-Setup folder contains a setup project for producing a Windows installer.
+This requires the [Visual Studio Installer](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2017InstallerProjects) extension.
+A bin folder is referenced by the installer where you should place the Qt runtime binaries and plugins for packaging by the installer.
 	* *For Linux:* See the README file in the binary download (see above) for the instructions for deploying on Ubuntu.
 Other versions of Linux may require a different procedure.
-	* *For Linux:* High-DPI display support functions flawlessly in KDE Plasma (not surprising since KDE is Qt-based).
+	* Linux high-DPI display support functions flawlessly in KDE Plasma (not surprising since KDE is Qt-based).
 The application may exhibit various unaddressed issues with high-DPI display in other desktop managers such as Unity and Gnome, as does the general desktop environment for those desktop managers at present.
-	* *For Mac*: Simply unzip the binary distribution and copy the .app folder to the desired location.
-In order to include the Qt runtime libraries in any app bundle you compile yourself, you should use the [Mac Deployment Tool](http://doc.qt.io/qt-5/osx-deployment.html#macdeploy).
-Dark mode in Mojave is now supported in the binary distribution.
+	* *For Mac*: Simply copy the .app folder to the desired location.
+In order to include the Qt runtime libraries in any app bundle you compile yourself, you should use the [Mac Deployment Tool](https://doc.qt.io/qt-6/macos-deployment.html).
+The macOS "dark mode" is supported.
 ## License ##

 The Multi-Axis Operation program is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl.html) as published by the Free Software Foundation, either version 3 of the License, or any later version.